boostrjs/boostr/README.md

 boostr start --help
 ```

-Get some help for a specific service (e.g., "frontend") by running the following:
+Get some help for a specific service (e.g., `'frontend'`) by running the following:

 ```sh
 boostr frontend --help
 ```

-Get some help for a command of a specific service (e.g., the `import` command of the "database" service) by running the following:
+Get some help for a command of a specific service (e.g., the `import` command of the `'database'` service) by running the following:

 ```sh
 boostr database import --help